stefanspringer1/SwiftXML/README.md

 </x>
 ```

+For `XContentConvertible` there is also the `xml` property that returns an according array of `XContent`.

 ### Defining content

 When constructing an element, its contents are given in parentheses `{...}` (those parentheses are the `builder` argument of the initializer).